Weakly globular double categories and weak units: Introduction

+The proof of our comparison result is highly non-trivial: the construction of the functor from $\fair{2}$ to $\catwg{2}$ uses several new properties of the fat delta category $\zuD$ which we establish in this work.
+These properties allow to functorially build from a fair 2-category a pseudo-functor from $\Dop$ to $\Cat$ of a special type, namely a Segalic pseudo-functor \cite{PP}.
+From the latter we functorially build a fair 2-category as in \cite{PP}.

-Finally, the categories $\fair{2}$, $\catwg{2}$ and $\segps\fatcat{\Dop}{\Cat}$ are not sufficient to prove the final comparison result.
-To establish the zig-zags of $2$-equivalences giving rise to the equivalence of categories after localization between $\catwg{2}$ and $\fair{2}$, we need to enlarge the context by introducing two new players: the category of Segalic pseudo-functors $\segps\fatcat{\zuDop}{\Cat}$ from from the opposite of the 'fat delta' category to $\Cat$ and the category $\fairwg{2}$ of weakly globular fair $2$-categories.
+Another point of novelty is that to establish the zig-zags of $2$-equivalences giving rise to the equivalence of categories after localization between $\catwg{2}$ and $\fair{2}$, we need to enlarge the context by introducing two new players: the category of Segalic pseudo-functors from the opposite of the 'fat delta' category to $\Cat$ and the category $\fairwg{2}$ of weakly globular fair $2$-categories.

-We envisage that the new ideas and techniques of this work will provide a basis for higher dimensional generalizations.
-These will be tackled in future work.
+Although this paper is about the case $n=2$, we envisage that the techniques developed here will be useful in the case of general dimension $n$.
+This will be tackled in future work, but we explain here the general set up for motivation.

+The category $\catwg{2}$ was generalized in \cite{PBook2019} to the category $\catwg{n}$ of weakly globular $n$-fold categories and it was shown in \cite[Theorem 12.3.11]{PBook2019} that it satisfies the homotopy hypothesis: there is a subcategory $\gcatwg{n}\subset \catwg{n}$ called groupoidal weakly globular $n$-fold categories which is an algebraic model of $n$-types.

+The category of Segalic pseudo-functors has been generalized to higher $n$ in \cite{PBook2019} and like for $n=2$, it is closely connected to $\catwg{n}$.

+The category $\fair{2}$ was generalized in \cite{Kock2006} to $\fair{n}$ for any $n$.
+The latter encodes higher categories where all compositions are strictly associative but not strictly unital.
+For $n>2$, to date it is not known if $\fair{n}$ satisfies the homotopy hypothesis, except for the special case of 1-connected 3-types \cite{JoyalKock2007}.

+For general $n$, one would seek comparison functors between $\catwg{n}$ and $\fair{n}$, factoring through the category of $n$-dimensional Segalic pseudo-functors, inducing an equivalence of categories after localization with respect to the $n$-equivalences.

+As in the case $n=2$ (see Corollary \ref{compar-cor2}) we envisage this to restrict to an equivalence (after localization) between $\gcatwg{n}$ and $\gfair{n}$, the latter being a groupoidal version of fair $n$-categories.
+Since by \cite{PBook2019} $\gcatwg{n}$ is an algebraic model of $n$-types, this would mean that fair $n$-categories satisfy the homotopy hypothesis.
+This would give a proof of Simpson's weak units conjecture \cite{Simp}.

+We envisage the case of general $n$ to be based on induction, the present paper for $n=2$ being the first step.

 \bk